Creating ConLangs to Probe the Metalinguistic Grammatical Knowledge of LLMs: Introduction

-The term ``Constructed Language''---often shortened to ``ConLang''---is used to refer to any artificially created language that is intended, in principle, to be as expressive as naturally evolved human languages.
-The latter restriction is important since ConLangs are to be distinguished from artificial languages, such as mathematical symbology, which are artificial languages (at least in the formal sense of language) to be sure, but which are much more limited in the kinds of messages they can convey.
+The term `Constructed Language'---often shortened to `ConLang'---is used to refer to any artificially created language that is intended, in principle, to be as expressive as naturally evolved human languages.
+The latter restriction is important since ConLangs are to be distinguished from artificial languages such as mathematical formulae and programming languages, which are artificial languages (at least in the formal sense of language) to be sure, but which are much more limited in the kinds of messages they can convey.

+This paper introduces {\IASC} ,\footnote{IASC is to be pronounced as /{\textprimstress}i{\textlengthmark}.ask/ in English.
+The word \textit{iasc} means `fish' in Modern Irish.} an \emph{Interactive Agentic System for ConLangs}, a system that enables users to customize linguistic parameters to design their own ConLang with a large language model (LLMs).
+The system consists of modules for phonology, morphosyntax, lexicon creation, orthography, and grammatical handbook writing, with each module being responsible for generating linguistic rules or transformed output that follow high-level specifications given by the user.
+For some modules, the output can be refined agentically using automatically generated feedback on a previous step.
+The system's workflow is illustrated in Figure~\ref{fig:conlang-workflow}.

+{\IASC} presents a unique challenge for LLMs as the workflow requires deep metalinguistic knowledge for each module.
+That is, the model needs not only to know encyclopedic facts about languages and linguistic features but also to explicitly understand abstract linguistic concepts and manipulate language based on grammatical rules.
+For example, suppose that a user wants to construct a language with a Verb-Subject-Object word order and has an input sentence ``the cat caught the fish.''
+Then, the morphosyntax module of the system should ideally output ``caught the cat the fish.''
+This sort of linguistic transformation requires strong metalinguistic reasoning skills beyond mere encyclopedic knowledge about languages.